 II.
 Problem Statement

 Daniel Kahneman in the book “Thinking, fast and slow” highlights this dilemma in general context.
 In fact, the commonly practiced patterns for designers, recommended by best practices, are built such that they encourage designers to think fast when they are thinking of functions or solutions and they do not make vacant space for designers to think about misuse or malfunction scenarios .
-As results, designers might think slow while explore unexpected scenarios for their own designs.
+As a result, designers might think slow while exploring unexpected scenarios for their own designs.
 To address this problem, safety must get more space through the design process .
-This study explores the possibility of building “safety space” in the design process.
-For this purpose, first the building blocks for design, risk and safety needs to be identified as discussed next.
+This study explores the possibility of building a “safety space” in the design process.
+For this purpose, first, the building blocks for design, risk, and safety need to be identified as discussed next.

 III.
 Building Blocks for Design and Safety

 A. Common Building Blocks

 There are similar building blocks used for the design process and safety management process.
 To find these common building blocks for design and safety, references of best practices have been studied for systems safety , systems engineering , the safety of machinery , and requirements engineering .
 Systems engineering offers proven techniques for integrating the main building-blocks and managing risks.
 The system safety standard is the oldest common-practice looking into system safety principles.
 The system safety standard presents the DoD (Department of Defense of the USA) approach for eliminating hazards, where possible, and minimizing risks where those hazards cannot be eliminated .
 This Standard Practice covers hazards as they apply to systems, products, equipment, and infrastructure throughout design, development, test, production, use, and disposal.
 Also, the international standard ISO12100, a seminal reference for the safety of machinery, identifies major categories for the safety assessment of machinery.